 Sheba was originally used as a “Pay-to-Pet” cub in Mexico and was walked up and down the beaches on a leash.
 When she was about 6 months old her owner decided she was too much to handle and she was rescued and sent to the Wild Animal Orphanage (WAO) in Texas.
 WAO shut down in 2010 and over 300 animals had to be rehomed.
 Carolina Tiger Rescue rescued 10 animals including 3 lions and 7 tigers.

 Sheba is the lion in charge in her pride.
-She is often food aggressive and picks on the boys but shows them affection also.
-Sheba is the lion who is up and around most often of the three and patrols their territory very diligently.
+She is often food aggressive and picks on Sebastian but shows him affection also.
+Sheba is typically up and around more than Sebastian and patrols their territory very diligently.
 Sheba loves to catch and kill the black vultures that hang too close to her.
 It is not a surprise to anyone that at 6 months of age she became too much to handle and could no longer be walked on a leash.
 The good news is the owner found her a safe place to live and she eventually was able to be rehomed here at Carolina Tiger Rescue.

 Sheba is the smallest lion of our 5 lions but definitely has one of the biggest attitudes.
 Sheba is missing the brown tuft of hair on the end of her tail and it is not known if it is due to an injury or she was born without it.

-Sheba is located on Oak Hill with Sebastian and Tarzan and her enclosure is flanked between Roman and Reina Lions on one side and Kaela Tiger on the other side.
+Sheba is located on Oak Hill with Sebastian and her enclosure is flanked between Roman and Reina Lions on one side and by India, Carolina, and Caprichio Tigers on the other side.

 Before rescued by the Wild Animal Orphanage, Sheba was walked up and down the beaches of Cancun as a "Pay-to-Pet" Cub.
 This is when the public is able, typically for a fee, to take pictures with and play with baby wild animals.
 This is a huge detriment to the animals involved.
-The cubs that are used for "cub petting" are taken from mothers within days of their birth so they do not imprint on their mothers as well as so their mother will go back into heat and she can have more babies.
+The cubs that are used for "cub petting" are taken from mothers within days of their birth so they do not imprint on their mothers and so that the mother will go back into heat and she can have more babies.
 These cubs are also often sedated to prevent them from being too playful with the public.
-A playful cub can often inflict harm on a human unintentionally, as they have sharp claws and teeth.
+A playful cub can often inflict harm on a human unintentionally, with their sharp claws and teeth.
 These cubs are also underfed to keep them small, and to keep them hungry so they will be interested in the bottle of milk the public usually holds to keep the animal still on their lap.
 These cubs can only legally be used for the first couple months of their lives then they are deemed too dangerous, which leads many of them to be destroyed, sold into the pet trade, or to roadside zoos